 Lose yourself in the narrow streets and visit Foz de Égua to admire this beauty.

 Sortelha village was the one that enchanted me the most when I visited the historic villages.
 When you visit this village you’ll go back in time, to the medieval period, and admire the granite houses that blend in the rocks and the beautiful castle.

 The main attraction of the city of Tomar is the Convent of Christ, UNESCO World Heritage.

-The Convent of Christ belonged to the Templars, an order dissolved in 1314 due to the persecution of the king of France.
+The Convent of Christ belonged to the Order of the Knights Templar, an order dissolved in 1314 due to the persecution of the king of France.

 The people, goods and privileges of the Portuguese part of this order were transferred to a new order (Order of the Knights of Our Lord Jesus Christ) created by king D. Dinis I.

 When visiting the beautiful city of Tomar, stroll around the historic center, the narrow streets, the synagogue (that turned into a museum), Pegões aqueduct and the National Forest of Sete Montes.

 7. Mira de Aire Caves

 Portugal has a dozen of caves, but if you must visit one, than go to the Mira de Aire caves.

 Mira de Aire caves were elected in 2010 as one of the 7 natural wonders of Portugal.
 This complex of rare beauty has 11 km and was found in 1947.

 During your visit you’ll discover 600 metres of this natural beauty going down 683 steps which means 110 metres deep.
 Don’t panic, at the end of the tour you won’t need to climb your way back – there’s an elevator that will take you back to surface.